Triple Chocolate Jack Daniel’s Cupcakes

 - Refrigerate the ganache for 30 minutes to firm it up.

-- In a large mixing bowl, beat together the butter, cooled ganache, cocoa powder, heavy cream, whiskey, and vanilla until smooth.
+- In a large mixing bowl, beat together the butter, 1/2 cup of the cooled ganache, cocoa powder, heavy cream, whiskey, and vanilla until smooth.

 - Add the powdered sugar 1/2 to 1 cup at a time.
 Mix until completely combined (no sugar is showing).